eliptik1/library/README.md

 # Library

-This is a basic admin dashboard created using HTML and CSS.
+This is a basic library app created using HTML, CSS and JavaScript.

 ## Technologies Used